chengp3/Wilshire5000-Technical-Analysis/readme.md

 # Notes:

-Google Finance API was discontinued

-This module uses Yahoo Finance API
+This module uses Yahoo Finance API for financial data.

 You'll need your own Google Cloud API service account credentials in 'keys.json' in the project root folder to post things to Google Sheets.

-Add new indicators in calc
+Add new indicators in calc.

-Settings for indicators in config.cfg
+Settings for indicators in config.cfg.

 # Requirements: